just-the-docs/just-the-docs/docs/configuration.md

 # appears at the bottom of every page's main content
 # Note: The footer_content option is deprecated and will be removed in a future major release.
 Please use `_includes/footer_custom.html` for more robust
 markup / liquid-based content.
-footer_content: "Copyright &copy; 2017-2020 Patrick Marsceill.
-Distributed by an <a href=\"https://github.com/just-the-docs/just-the-docs/tree/main/LICENSE.txt\">MIT license.</a>"
+footer_content: "footer content"

 # Footer last edited timestamp
 last_edit_timestamp: true # show or hide edit time - page must have `last_modified_date` defined in the frontmatter
 last_edit_time_format: "%b %e %Y at %I:%M %p" # uses ruby's time format: https://ruby-doc.org/stdlib-2.7.0/libdoc/time/rdoc/Time.html

 # Footer "Edit this page on GitHub" link text
-gh_edit_link: true # show or hide edit this page link
+gh_edit_link: false # show or hide edit this page link
 gh_edit_link_text: "Edit this page on GitHub."
 gh_edit_repository: "https://github.com/just-the-docs/just-the-docs" # the github URL for your repo
 gh_edit_branch: "main" # the branch that your docs is served from